h2oai/tutorials/MLOps/intro-to-ml-model-deployment-and-management/intro-to-ml-model-deployment-and-management.md

 As you can see in the gif above, in the MLOps dashboard for ds2 user, no Driverless AI projects have been shared with that user yet.

-If you need help following along with the gif above, follow the instructions below to login to MLOps as **ds2** from a separate browser.
+If you need help following along with the gif above, follow the instructions below to login to MLOps as **ds2**.

 1\.
 If earlier you launched MLOps in google chrome, then open a new chrome incognito window or a different browser like firefox.

 2\.
-Go to the H2O.ai Platform Studio Splash Page tab for Launching Driverless AI and/or MLOps.
+Go to the **H2O.ai Platform Studio Splash Page**

-3\.
-Click **Launch** MLOps for another new tab to open.
+3\. **Launch** MLOps

 4\.
-Click **Login with OpenID Connect**.
+Click **Login with OpenID Connect**

 5\.
-For Log In, enter `ds2/ds2`
+For **Log In**, enter `ds2/ds2`

-Later we will explore the MLOps UI, share a project from ds1 user to ds2 user, deploy the hydraulic model and monitor the model.
+Later we will explore the MLOps UI, share a project from ds1 user to ds2 user, deploy the hydraulic model, and monitor the model.
 Before that, let’s become familiar with Machine Learning Operations concepts.

 ## Task 3: Machine Learning Operations Concepts